GCSE Further Mathematics

 Further Mathematics can also help students progress to other studies that require mathematical knowledge and skills, for example higher level science, geography, technology or business.

-The Further Mathematics specification consists of two units, and students must study both.
+The Further Mathematics specification consists of four units, and students must study three.

 In Unit 1: Pure Mathematics students investigate algebra, trigonometry, differentiation, integration, logarithms, matrices and vectors.